openmultiplayer/omp-stdlib/readme.md

 * `__static_assert(false);` - Error 110: assertation failed.
 * `for (new i = 0; i != 10; ) {}` - Warning 250: variable used in loop condition not modified in loop body.
 * `for (new i = 0, j = 10; i != j; ) {}` - Warning 251: none of the variables used in loop condition are modified in loop body.

+You will note that all these new features either use existing keywords, `#`, or a `__` prefix.
+This last one is a well established convention in many languages reserved for compiler and system includes to be able to add new items without fear of conflicts.
+The open.mp includes, as the core system library, continue this convention and use `__` prefixes liberally and without appology.

 # Include Changes